Nuclear Family Functions In Sociology

 Talcott Parsons focused on the nuclear family in modern industrial society, arguing that as society developed, the family became more specialised.

-Parsons noted a “loss of functions” (structural differentiation) where tasks previously handled by the extended family were transferred to specialised institutions, such as schools taking over education or hospitals handling health and welfare.
+Parsons called this a “loss of functions,” or structural differentiation.
+Tasks the extended family once handled were transferred to specialised institutions: schools took over education, and hospitals took over health and welfare.

 However, Parsons argued that the isolated nuclear family remained the dominant and ideally suited family structure for industrial society because it retained two “basic and irreducible” functions: